osmankoyuncuu/react-recipe-app/README.md

 ## Overview

-I mastered HTML, CSS , JS, React and Styled Component features in this project.
+I mastered HTML, CSS , JS, React, Styled Component and axios features in this project.
 You can see the visual representation of the website above.